HubSpot/calling-extensions-sdk/README.md

 const callInfo = {
   phoneNumber: string, // optional unless call is initiated by the widget
-  createEngagement: true // whether HubSpot should create an engagement for this call supportsCustomObjects : true // indicate if calls can be placed from a custom object };
+  createEngagement: true // whether HubSpot should create an engagement for this call };
 extensions.outgoingCall(callInfo);
 ```